Understanding Life Insurance Policy Lapse

 Contact Your Insurance Company: Contact your insurer or insurance agent to discuss the reinstatement process.
 They will provide guidance and necessary forms to start the process.

 Complete a Reinstatement Application: This form resembles the original insurance application.
-It asks for updated personal information health history and may include other relevant questions.
+It asks for updated personal information and health history and may include other relevant questions.

 Pay Past-due Premiums: To reinstate your policy, you'll likely need to pay all the premiums due from the time of lapse, plus any interest or penalties the insurer charges.